 Alain Nteff speaks with an expecting couple outside of St. Martin de Porres Hospital in Yaoundé Cameroon, in November 2019.

-Nteff is one of the five extraordinary young finalists for the Global Citizen Prize: Cisco Youth Leadership Award — which was launched in 2018 to celebrate and help amplify the work of the young people around the world who are committed to the fight to end extreme poverty.
+In 2019, Nteff became one of the five extraordinary young finalists for the Global Citizen Prize: Cisco Youth Leadership Award — which was launched in 2018 to celebrate and help amplify the work of the young people around the world who are committed to the fight to end extreme poverty.

 For Nteff, it was his passion for using his skills and education to help solve local challenges that inspired him to start GiftedMom.